Colin-b/pyxelrest/README.md

    > File > Options > Trust Center > Trust Center Settings > Macro Settings
 2. Build the add-in C# solution using [Microsoft Visual Studio](https://visualstudio.microsoft.com):

-   In order to do so, you need [Microsoft Office tools](https://visualstudio.microsoft.com/vs/features/office-tools/) to be installed and to add a test certificate.
+   In order to do so, you need [Microsoft Office tools](https://visualstudio.microsoft.com/vs/features/office-tools/) to be installed.
+   You also need to create a test certificate.
-   > Project > AutoLoadPyxelRestAddIn > Signing
+   > Project > PyxelRestAddIn > Signing
 3. [Microsoft Excel] must be closed while executing the following script from within `pyxelrest` root folder:
 ```batch
 developer_install.bat